 E-bus Charge Management

 With an increasing number of electric buses in the fleet, the need for coordination of charging operations increases.
-MOBILEcharge provides energy demand forecasts and reports, monitors charging operations and ensures balanced load management so that expensive peak loads on the grid can be avoided.
+MOBILEcharge provides energy demand forecasts and reports, monitors charging operations and ensures balanced charge management so that expensive peak loads on the grid can be avoided.

 Intelligent charging of e-buses